sedihglow/mother_nature_entertainment/README.md

+https://discord.gg/CXDjdbANsG LAFF DISCORD WHERE THE 3 DAY EVENT STARTS INTO A LONGER EVENT FOR D1 AND HELLS FURY COMING BACK TO LIFE.

+SC1:BW is here, the stream is going to be live now, we are going to attempt to finish SC:BW in 3 days to show the government of the galaxy whats good.

+I will let them type the following message,
+-- we are very happy to be here for this event. we believe james ross has done it and we will have peace on earth in the god realm.
+We are from the capital of the galaxy and we want to see james succeed. we want this gameplay to be uninterupted.
+We are recieving gifts and will be given a key to the building.
+We are not leaving new seasons and will take things off the shelves like you all want once the buisness is closed and empty. the cameras will be turned off and there will be no evicence. anyone who mind melds as you call it will be killed off.

+James would you like the kitchen to stay on?
+I can turn it on myself, i can find whatever i need but i would love a steak and a good meal to get my body in shape for the 3 day run of SC:BW.
+I have never beaten this game and some levels take hours, beaten this game without cheats on the final missions that is.

+we are the high government and we are the protoss race in this game, we are the xel-naga and we are the shadows of the protoss race, we are the terran and we are the humans of this earth and you are on our home planet. we are the zerg, we are going to comply, they will not kill the planet for us like we intended. but we will comply because this planet is now protected by the galactic federation of this galaxy we are in. please comply i will not be able to save you.

+To see how it all pans out, we will be seeing why this relates to the situation on earth and why the galactic feds are the protoss race, the zerg shall not win, we are the galaxies protoss race and we are done destroying planets you inhabbit to hivemind. we will kill your overmind if you do not comply. it has been killed once but now we have the xel-naga and the dark templar. they are the only ones that can perminitly kill you and they are here now. be warned, we will see this unfold in the next 3 days.
+We are rooting for the terran race.

+Main characters to look out for in this event
+- Jim Raynor
+- kerrigan
+- tassadar
+- The legend himself, Fenix
+- And of course, Zeritul

 The high Enclave Glactic Government is here and we all signed a contract, every leader that there should be peace on the planet earth and what has been occuring needs to stop.
 Everything has been proven, there is a great scene regarding starcraft as a metaphore for whats going on,